-We had a close encounter with the Piaget Altiplano Ultimate Automatic belonging to a good friend (Collector’s View spotlight on him tomorrow!).
+We had a close encounter with the Piaget Altiplano Ultimate belonging to a good friend (Collector’s View spotlight on him tomorrow!).
 Here are our thoughts on this super thin self-winding watch – all 3.65mm of slim goodness.

 Review: Piaget Altiplano